JannisHoch/copro/README.rst

 CoPro
 ----------------

 Welcome to CoPro, a machine-learning tool for conflict risk projections based on climate, environmental, and societal drivers.
+CoPro employes observed conflict data together with (user-provided) socio-economic and environmental data to train different classifiers (RFClassifier, kNearestClassifier, and Support Vector Classifier).
+The model can, for instance, be used to make scenario projections, evaluate the relative feature importances, or benchmark different datasets.

 .. image:: https://travis-ci.com/JannisHoch/copro.svg?branch=dev
     :target: https://travis-ci.com/JannisHoch/copro